Fridays with Vicky 101

 Q: The niche is technology and reviewing tech products takes some knowledge.
 Could Craig still outsource the content writing?

-I wouldn’t say there’s any niches that are off the limit for outsourcing.
+I wouldn’t say there are any niches that are off the limit for outsourcing.
 Now if you have a personal blog, that might not be suitable for outsourcing.

 Craig also wondered;